-Published on October 18, 2012 by Tycho de Feyter
+Published on October 18, 2012 by Tycho de Feijter

 Today in China Car History the Shanghai SH1020 SP pickup truck.
 It was based on the Shanghai SH7221 sedan and debuted in 1991.
 The SH1020 SP was first made by the Shanghai Auto Works, later on production moved to a new factory from Shanghai Shenlian Special Auto Works.
 On the first picture one SH1020 SP fresh from the production line with rather cool decals.

-Published on September 18, 2012 by Tycho de Feyter
+Published on September 18, 2012 by Tycho de Feijter

 Here we have a brilliant blue Shanghai SH760 sedan, seen in the Sanhe Classic Car Museum in the great city of Chengdu in Sichuan Province.
 The SH760 was the predecessor of the Shanghai SH760A that we saw earlier on.
 The SH760 was made from 1964 to 1974, this particular example was made in 1972.
 As you can see it was outside the actual museum hall for maintenance, this oldie still sees the road now and then, rented out for festivities and such more.